-Mazda CX-5 review - Reliability and Safety
+Mazda CX-5 review - Reliability and safety

 With an engine range carried over from the last car with only small revisions, as well as plenty of existing tech from the rest of the Mazda car range found throughout the cabin, there shouldn't be much that will go wrong with the second-generation CX-5.
 However, Mazda’s reliability record isn’t as rock-solid as some Japanese rivals - like Honda and Toyota – but it shouldn't be troublesome.

-On the safety front Mazda has made a number of key advances.
+On the safety front, Mazda has made a number of key advances.
 An increased use of ultra high-tensile steel and underbody structures enhance the car’s strength in an impact without adding significant weight, while Mazda has worked hard on improving pedestrian safety with the front-end design.
 As a result, Euro NCAP awarded the CX-5 a five-star crash test score in 2017.

-Nevertheless, all models come with six airbags as standard.
+All models come with six airbags as standard.
 Isofix child seat points feature on the rearmost two seats, too, but it’s the active safety tech that’s come on most: Advanced Smart City Brake Support (standard on all models) is improved over the old car with a wider operating window and the ability to detect pedestrians.